eliav-lavi/mox-server/README.md

 **NOTE**: Any status code is accepted as input, except for two which are reserved by mox:
 * `492` - will be returned when an (yet) undefined endpoint gets called
+* `491` - will be returned during a call to a defined endpoint when the evaluation of a dynamic template into a concrete response has failed, either by [`SyntaxError`](https://ruby-doc.org/core-2.6.3/SyntaxError.html) or a [`StandardError`](https://ruby-doc.org/core-2.6.3/StandardError.html).
-* `592` - will be returned when a [`SyntaxError`](https://ruby-doc.org/core-2.6.3/SyntaxError.html) has occured.
-This might happen when a dynamic response cannot be evaluated due to malformed code.
+* `591`- will be returned during a call to a defined endpoint when the evaluation of a dynamic template into a concrete response has failed by some unexpected error (should you encounter this scenario, please report it to maintainers 🙏).

 These two status code were picked as they are not [recognized HTTP status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), hence the chances of conflicting with your application code flows are minuscule.